benc-uk/vuego-demoapp/README.md

-## Overview
+## Go & Vue.js - Demo Web Application
 This is a simple web application with a Go server/backend and a Vue.js SPA (Single Page Application) frontend.

-Designed for running in Azure & containers for demos.
+The app has been designed with cloud native demos & containers in mind, in order to provide a real working application for deployment, something more than "hello-world" but with the minimum of pre-reqs.
+It is not intended as a complete example of a fully functioning architecture or complex software design.

+Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (Azure) monitoring, auto-scaling

 - The SPA component was created using the Vue CLI and uses [Bootstrap-Vue](https://bootstrap-vue.js.org/) and [Font Awesome](https://fontawesome.com/).
 In addition [Gauge.js](http://bernii.github.io/gauge.js/) is used for the dials in the monitoring view
-- The Go component is a vanilla Go HTTP server using [gopsutils](https://github.com/shirou/gopsutil) for monitoring metrics, and [Mux](https://github.com/gorilla/mux) for routing
+- The Go component is a vanilla Go HTTP server using [gopsutils](https://github.com/shirou/gopsutil) for monitoring metrics, and [Gorilla Mux](https://github.com/gorilla/mux) for routing

 ![screenshot](https://user-images.githubusercontent.com/14982936/38804618-e1a5c1bc-416a-11e8-9cf3-c64689faf6cb.png)